 More specific details can be found under Grant Funded Projects.

 Also, feel free to contact me for further details about these initiatives or to discuss other important ideas!

-Wagner, M., Cardetti, F., Byram, M. (accepted minor revisions, 2017).
+Wagner, M., Cardetti, F., Byram, M. (in press).
 The Humble Linguist: Enriching Education for Intercultural Citizenship and Intellectual Humility.
 In E. M. Luef and M. M. Marin (Eds.), The mindful linguist: Interdisciplinary perspectives on language and the brain.